cachedout/elkdeploy/README.md

 `vagrant up es1.prod kb1.prod`

-After doing so, ESdeploy will bring up two machines, both with Ubuntu base images.
+After doing so, ELKdeploy will bring up two machines, both with Ubuntu base images.
 You can access Kibana via your browser at http://localhost:5601.
 (Note that you should not have either an Elasticsearch or a Kibana instance running locally as of this version of ESdeploy.
 This will be rectified in later versions.)

 To access either the Elasticsearch or the Kibana hosts directly via SSH, use `vagrant ssh`.
 For example, to get dropped into a shell prompt on the Kibana machine, type: